kragen/derctuo/light-pen-latency.md

 transmitting and receiving to the pen every 20 μs, though, and demanding users report higher latency with the USB versions, so I suspect they’re submillisecond.

+Wacom tablets, unlike touchscreens and stylus screens, are normally indirect pointing devices: what you are looking at is not what you are pointing to.
+This makes the latency demands less demanding, but it also probably makes people’s performance slower, since they don’t have a lifetime of experience coordinating their proprioceptive and visual feedback channels to know how far to move their hand.

 Theremins
 ---------